lucasparada20/sbrp_heur/README.md

 ./cmake_script_heur.sh
 ```

+3. Retrieve the instances from the ![sbrp_exact}(https://github.com/lucasparada20/sbrp_exact) repository.

 ## Running the code

-Inside the sbrp directory, you will find a script run_heur.sh with sample command line calls.
+Inside the sbrp_heur directory, you will find a script run_heur.sh with sample command line calls.
 The format is:

 * instance_file : the instance to solve.
 * instance_type : dins or pcg. dins denotes instances from [Dell'Amico et al., (2018)](https://doi.org/10.1016/j.trb.2018.10.015). pcg denotes the instances of our technical report.